daemon1024/bikeshed/Setup.md

 ## Setting up the webhook

+**Make sure you have atleast maintainer access to the repository you are experimenting the bot with.**

 - Go to your repo in which you want to setup the bot, then go to the "Settings" tab and click on "Webhooks" section on the left panel.

   ![Webhooks](https://user-images.githubusercontent.com/54525741/106602208-b1519600-6582-11eb-90f2-1b931aba23f0.png)